Ray541/Ray541/README.md

 - 🔭 I'm currently working at [Gesix Solutions](https://gesixsolutions.com/) as Junior Frontend Developer
 - 🚀 I'm looking to collaborate on [Pollify](https://github.com/Ray541/pollify.git)
 - 🤝 I'm looking for help with [Pollify](https://github.com/Ray541/pollify.git)
-- 📂 All of my projects are available at [my portfolio](https://pranavrao-portfolio.vercel.app/)
+- 📂 All of my projects and work history and about me is available at [Pranav Rao Portfolio](https://pranavrao-portfolio.vercel.app/)

 ---